Mining

 What should be reported in Working proprietors and partners?

-Working proprietors and partners if this is an unincorporated business/organisation (e.g. sole trader, partnership, joint venture).
-If this is an unincorporated business/organisation, include a count of all owner-operators or partners.
+If this is an unincorporated business/organisation (e.g. sole trader, partnership, joint venture), include a count of all owner-operators or partners.
 Skip this question if this is an incorporated business/organisation, for example, a company.

 What should be reported in Employees?

-Employees (including salaried directors if this is an incorporated business/organisation (e.g. Pty Ltd)).
-A headcount of all other persons who worked for the business/organisation including persons employed on a fixed term contract or casual basis only if they were paid through the payroll in the last pay period of June 2022 and Pay As You Go (PAYG) tax was deducted for them.
+A headcount of all other persons who worked for the business/organisation, including salaried directors, and persons employed on a fixed term contract or casual basis (only if they were paid through the payroll in the last pay period of June 2025 and Pay As You Go (PAYG) tax was deducted for them).
 Non-salaried directors are excluded and should not be counted in Employment.
+Working proprietors and partners not on the payroll should be included in Working proprietors and partners, not in Employees.

 What about persons working for the business/organisation under contract?